 In the last several years, issues relating to mental health and well-being in academia have attracted increasing attention from researchers and in the popular press.
 Although scholars have long recognised that academia can be a stressful and demanding profession, it has been argued that the current situation is so serious that it should be described as a “crisis”.
-Both university staff and students are reporting high levels of stress and burnout, both of which can have serious consequences of mental health and well-being.
+Both university staff and students are reporting high levels of stress and burnout, both of which can have serious consequences for mental health and well-being.
 In a recent review of the scholarly literature, work by Guthrie et al. (2017) found that “proportions of both university staff and postgraduate students with a risk of having or developing a mental health problem, based on self-reported evidence, were generally higher than for other working populations.”Read More »

 When I was eight years old, I begged my Mum and Dad for a science kit for my birthday, shortly followed by a telescope and all the ‘how my body works’ books.
 After career day, I came home and announced, “I’m going to be a doctor.”
 I didn’t have the vocab back them for “making a difference – helping others.”
 There was also a status attached to wanting to be a doctor and naturally my parents reaffirmed my decision.Read More »